 Ease of Use

-Ease of use is a very minor category for climbing shoes, but still a noticeable difference between pairs.
-Shoes with Velcro straps are the easiest to get on and off, while lace-ups take a little longer to get in and out of.
-This may not matter to many women, because laces do allow for a more customizable level of tightness.
-For those with weirdly proportioned feet, a lace-up like the Scarpa Techno X or the La Sportiva Mythos will let you loosen the fit in key areas and crank them down in others.
+Ease of use is a minor category for climbing shoes, yet our evaluation revealed noticeable differences between test models.
+Shoes with Velcro straps are the easiest to get on and off, while lace-ups take a little longer.
+This feature may not matter to many women because laces afford a customizable fit throughout the upper portion and the toe box, depending on how far the laces go down the upper.
+For those with oddly proportioned feet, a lace-up like the Scarpa Vapor, La Sportiva Miura, or Scarpa Maestro Mid Eco will let you loosen the fit in key areas and cinch them down in others.

-One other minor detail is that we noticed (and got reports from many other users) that Evolv's synthetic shoes eventually began to stink way more than is normal.
-Climbing shoes never smell particularly sweet, but we had a lot of other shoes to compare them to.
-Leather definitely resists stench more.
-If you plan to wear your synthetic Evolv shoes on a regular basis, you will need to be dedicated to drying and cleaning them, otherwise you will be subjected to the poisonous cloud that wafts out of our well-loved pairs.
+A potentially significant detail that we noticed is that Evolv's synthetic shoes eventually began to stink way more than what we'd consider "normal."
+Climbing shoes never smell particularly sweet, but we had a lot of other shoes to compare them with, and the leather models are slower to develop an off-putting odor.
+If you plan to wear your synthetic Evolv shoes regularly, you will likely need to clean and dry them regularly, too.